Dealing with sweating

 - Use layers of light bedclothes so you can take some off if you get hot

-- If you are sweating a lot at night, lie on a towel to soak up moisture and keep your sheets dry
+- If you are sweating a lot at night, lie on a soft towel to soak up moisture and keep your sheets dry

 - Wear cotton clothes, as they absorb sweat better than man made materials and don’t make you feel cold when they get wet